-Analysis-Stimulus or bust: Investors staying out of China until the spending starts
+Stimulus or bust: Investors staying out of China until the spending starts

 By Xie Yu and Yoruk Bahceli

-HONG KONG/AMSTERDAM (Reuters) - Global investors fleeing China have one simple message for the country's leadership: put prudence aside for a short while, and start spending big.
+HONG KONG/AMSTERDAM (Reuters) -Global investors fleeing China have one simple message for the country's leadership: put prudence aside for a short while, and start spending big.

 As they go from hope to disappointment and now capitulation, investors are losing patience with what they see as incoherent, slow and stingy measures by China to revive its sputtering economy and defuse a deepening property crisis.